miruthula53/library-management-system-python/README.md

-# Library Management System with Data Analysis & Power BI Dashboard
+# Data-Driven Library Management and Analytics System

 ## Project Overview
 This project is a **Library Management System** built using **Python and MySQL**, enhanced with **data analysis features** and a **Power BI dashboard** for visualization.